slowproj/slowdash/Applications/SlowDrip/FirstMeshWalkthrough/docs/README.md

 - Example 5 Receiving (sensor) data values from other Dripline endpoints
 - Example 6: Handling SET/GET/CMD commands from other Dripline components

-These examples make extensive use of the chain-of-contol-nodes structure in the SlowPy library and the Dashboard-Script interconnect.
+These examples make extensive use of the chain-of-control-nodes structure in the SlowPy library and the Dashboard-Script interconnect.
 For details on these features, refer to the "Controls Script" section of the SlowDash documentation.

 ## TL;DR